-- Lenalidomide has been shown to produce birth defects in animals and it is expected to have a similar effect in humans. - In order to ensure that an unborn baby is not exposed to lenalidomide, your prescriber will complete a form documenting that you have been informed of the requirement for you NOT to become pregnant throughout the duration of your treatment with lenalidomide and for at least 4 weeks after stopping lenalidomide. - You should never share lenalidomide with anyone else. - You should always return any unused capsules to the pharmacist for safe disposal as soon as possible. - You should not donate blood during treatment, during dose interruptions, or for at least 7 days after stopping treatment. - For additional information, please refer to the PackageLeaflet. - You must never take lenalidomide if: - You are pregnant. - You are a woman who is able to become pregnant, even if you are not planning to become pregnant, unless all of the conditions of the Pregnancy Prevention Programme are met. - If you are a woman who could become pregnant you must either: - Use adequate contraception starting at least 4 weeks before lenalidomide treatment, during lenalidomide treatment, during any breaks in lenalidomide treatment and for at least 4 weeks after stopping lenalidomide treatment.
+- Lenalidomide has been shown to produce birth defects in animals and it is expected to have a similar effect in humans - In order to ensure that an unborn baby is not exposed to lenalidomide, your prescriber will complete a Form documenting that you have been informed of the requirement for you NOT to become pregnant throughout the duration of your treatment with lenalidomide and for at least 4 weeks after stopping lenalidomide - You should never share lenalidomide with anyone else - You should always return any unused capsules to the pharmacist for safe disposal as soon as possible - You should not donate blood during treatment, during dose interruptions, or for at least 7 days after stopping treatment - For additional information, please refer to the Package Leaflet - You must never take lenalidomide if: - You are pregnant - Able to become pregnant, even if you are not planning to become pregnant, unless all of the conditions of the Pregnancy Prevention Programme are met breaks in lenalidomide treatment and for at least 4 weeks after stopping lenalidomide treatment.
+You will be asked to confirm this every month.